iamfisnikrexhepi/image-uploader/README.md

 # image-uploader
-simple image uploader using angular and nodeJs.
+image uploader using angular and nodeJs.